 Bites of snake handlers comprise 10% of snakebites in Australia, and implicated snakes include several uncommon snakes kept in captivity that rarely cause bites in the wild.
 Snake handlers are often reluctant to receive antivenom because of a belief that they are at greater risk of systemic hypersensitivity reactions to antivenom, but there is little evidence to suggest this is true.
 However, they may develop hypersensitivity reactions to venom, which must be considered in the differential diagnosis.

-Snakes do not have ears and cannot hear sound.
-Instead they detect sound by sensing vibrations passing through the ground.
+Snakes do not have ears and cannot hear a sound.
+Instead, they detect sound by sensing vibrations passing through the ground.

 Snakes’ skin is not slimy and normally it is dry.